Does Pet Insurance Cover Pre-Existing Conditions?

 pre-existing conditions

-Pets with pre-existing conditions can still get pet insurance, they just won’t be covered for diagnostics or treatments related to those conditions.
+Pets with pre-existing conditions can still get pet insurance, you just won’t be eligible for reimbursement on vet bills that are related to those conditions.
 A Lemonade pet insurance policy, for example, covers eligible accidents and illnesses that occur after your policy’s waiting periods (we’ll dive deeper into this below).

 A pre-existing condition refers to any kind of health issue related to things like accidents, illnesses, and behavioral conditions your pet developed before your waiting period was up on your insurance policy.
 It doesn’t mean pet insurance companies won’t insure your pet, it just means your plan won’t cover costs that were directly caused by or relate to any ailment they had in their medical history before they signed up for a pet insurance policy.